-Passports for purchase: Open citizenship doors around the world
+The countries offering passports for purchase

 Other popular passports include Portugal, where the country's Golden Visa Program provides a two-year residency permit and a fast-track to citizenship, extending the courtesy to immediate family.

 The fee?
-Wannabe residents must purchase real estate valued at a minimum of $419,160 or create 10 jobs in the country.
+Wannabe residents must purchase real estate valued at $550,000 (or $384,000 reduced option, which means investing in approved real estate that requires renovation).

-Meanwhile, countries such as Antigua and Barbuda, in the Caribbean, are cheaper -- with just a $200,000 contribution into its National Transformation Fund required.
-However, there's an additional $50,000 fee for a family of four.
+Meanwhile, countries such as Antigua and Barbuda, in the Caribbean, are cheaper -- with just a $100,000 contribution into its National Development Fund required.

 Why do it?

-Note: This story was originally published in September 2017.
-It was updated in October 2019.